chjj/cmake-node/README.md

-    --node-def <name>    path to node.def (win32 only) --node-lib <path>    path to node.lib (win32 only) --node-exp <path>    path to node.exp/libnode.x (aix/zos only) -M, --mingw          cross-compile for win32 using mingw -W, --wasm           cross-compile for wasm using wasi-sdk --toolchain <file>   path to toolchain file
+    --node-def <name>    path to node.def (win32 only) --node-lib <path>    path to node.lib (win32 only) --node-exp <path>    path to node.exp/libnode.x (aix/zos only) --mingw              cross-compile for win32 using mingw
+    --wasm               cross-compile for wasm using wasi-sdk
+    --toolchain <file>   path to toolchain file
     -G, --gen <name>     generator name (see cmake --help) -A, --arch <arch>    select win32 arch (ia32, x64, arm, arm64)